Bendix Electrojector: History

-Bosch developed their D-Jetronic (D for Druckfühlergesteuert, German for "pressure-sensor-controlled"), from the Electrojector, which was first used on the VW 1600TL/E in 1967.
+Bosch developed the D-Jetronic (D for Druckfühlergesteuert, German for "pressure-sensor-controlled"), from the Electrojector, which was first used on the VW 1600TL/E in 1967.
 This was a speed/density system, using engine speed and intake manifold air density to calculate "air mass" flow rate and thus fuel requirements.
-This system was adopted by VW, Mercedes-Benz, Porsche, Citroën, Saab, and Volvo.
+Volkswagen, Mercedes-Benz, Porsche, Citroën, Saab, and Volvo adopted this system.
 Lucas licensed the system for production in Jaguar cars, initially in D-Jetronic form, before switching to L-Jetronic in 1978 on the XK6 engine.